coderefinery/installation/python.md

 note that Python 2 and Python 3 versions of Anaconda are conventionally installed in folders anaconda2 and anaconda3, respectively (and similarly for Miniconda).

-If you already have an Anaconda2 distribution installed but would like to switch to Python3 for the CodeRefinery workshop, you don't need to install the full Anaconda3 distribution.
+If you already have an Anaconda2 distribution installed, you don't need to install the full Anaconda3 distribution.
 Instead, you can create a separate Python3 conda environment under your Anaconda2 installation, as [described here](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-python).